Sudo Slider

 The t variable is the number the slide have (the one the slider is animation towards).
 (As an example, the value of t is 2, when it's the second slide)

-And the variable 'this' is the slide it is animation towards.
+And the variable 'this' is the slide it is animating towards.

-If you are ajax-loading some content, the function wont run untill all the content on the target slide has loaded.
+If you are ajax-loading some content, the function wont run until all the content on the target slide has loaded.

 Example usage in demos

-Same as beforeAniFunc.
+Same as beforeAnimation.
 It's just runs after the animation (still any animation) has finished.

 Example usage in demos